 Now I have a deep calling to further develop this sacred work through postgraduate studies.
-I begin a Masters in World Theatres at Goldsmiths, Uiversity of London in fall 2018.
-Currently there is an ongoing fundraiser on the Go Fund Me platform to help pay the tuition and living expenses while I study.
-I want to understand how to contextualize the Anitafrika Method in a World Theatres environment and how to theorize-into-practice the intersectional anti-oppression framework that I am cultivating.
+I am currently engaged in a Masters in Performance Making at Goldsmiths, University of London.
+There is an ongoing fundraiser on the Go Fund Me platform to help pay the tuition and living expenses while I study.
+I am here because I want to further understand how to contextualize the Anitafrika Method in a global theatres environment.
+I want to innerstand the theory of my practice through the intersectional anti-oppression frameworks that I am using.
 I want to dig deeper into exploring the relationship between intergenerational trauma and the Black body and I want to expand on healing practices for the traumatized Black body using the Anitafrika Method (the intended focus of my PhD in Theatre).
-Studying world theatrical traditions through a critical intersectional, anti-oppression, decolonialist lens is what I am seeking, in order to expand my work, and I welcome your support.
+Studying Performance Making through a critical intersectional, anti-oppression, decolonialist lens is what I am seeking, in order to expand on my work, and I welcome your support.
 I hope that as we find our way through the fog of the present moment, we will embrace new systems of artistic training & development that rupture old systems of oppression.
 Please Contribute to my campaign.
 And If You Dare To, Please Share Too. spread the word. - d'bi.young anitafrika

 Current & Upcoming Interests